cockroachdb/docs/v19.2/managed-console-access-management.md

 summary: Manage your account roles and permissions.
 toc: true
 build_for: [managed]
+redirect-from: managed-console-access-management.html
 ---

 The **Access** page displays the name, email address, role, and invite acceptance status of the Team Members with access to your CockroachDB Cloud cluster.
-To view the Access page, [sign in to the Console](managed-sign-up-for-a-cluster.html#sign-in) and click **Access**.
+To view the Access page, [sign in to the Console](cockroachcloud-sign-up-for-a-cluster.html#sign-in) and click **Access**.

 <Screenshot here>

 ## Roles

-Every Managed CockroachDB user is either a Developer or a Console Admin.
+Every CockroachCloud user is either a Developer or a Console Admin.

 ### Developer